dpeldo/Debloat/README.md

 DISCLAIMER:
 Run at your own risk.
 I do not assume any responsibility for damage done to any machine.
 Please doublecheck the code to make sure it meets your requirements before final implementation.

+NOTE:
+Earlier versions of de-bloat scripts may have removed apps that you want back in.
+If you find some are missing, just add them back by opening a powershell with administrative elevation and use commands like the following.

+Get-AppxPackage -allusers Microsoft.WindowsStore | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

+Get-AppxPackage -allusers Microsoft.WindowsCalculator | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}